DiegoG1019/WebWatcher/README.md

 ## Installation

 Download this Repo, as well as [DGUtilities](https://github.com/DiegoG1019/DGUtilities) and place them adjacent to each other.
 Then, load the WebWatcher.sln in Visual Studio, it should be able to compile then.
-The project is designed to run as a Linux service, but if you want to run it on Windows in release mode, simply comment out the `WriteTo.Syslog` line in `Program.cs`
+The project is oriented to being run as a Linux service, but can run on windows without any issues

 ## Usage